CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 ### 4.1 Literature

-Further information about threats and security measures in the area "general server" can be found in the following publications:
+Additional information on threats and security measures in the "General Server" area can be found in the following publications, among others:

 * #### [ISi server] Securing a server (ISi server), BSI, 09.2013